FOR SCHOOLS & GROUPS WE OFFER:

 Here at the Gallery we are proud to offer children the opportunity to explore our amazing art collection and develop their own creative skills.
 We’re delighted to be able to welcome schools and groups again, but understand many schools may not feel ready for a school trip.
 That’s why we’ve created our special Virtual Sessions.
 And the good news is that you can be anywhere in the world to access them!

 If you’re planning a school trip or would like us visit you, please scroll down for information on visits and outreach options.

 Our Virtual Sessions are online, live, face-to-face workshops with a member of our learning team.
 Participants will explore different artwork and artists and then create their own artwork, guided step by step by our learning team.
 As well as the online element, we can provide a downloadable ‘how to’ guide to accompany the art activity, as well as follow up learning ideas and resources.
 The virtual session lasts approximately an hour and a half.

-Virtual Sessions can be accessed through various online platforms, including Zoom, Google Meet and Jitsi.
+Virtual Sessions can be accessed through various online platforms, including Zoom, TEAMS, Google Meet and Jitsi.
 If you normally use a different platform just let us know and we’ll do our best to make it as straightforward for you as possible.

 At the present time we are mindful that learners may not be able to share resources in the usual way.
 For this reason we can tailor our sessions to fit around the resources you have readily accessible in your classroom and offer practical sessions using just a pencil and paper.
 Alternatively, you can order materials from us if you are based within a 20-mile radius of the Gallery for an additional charge.